-By policy, SHP students are required to undergo a routine drug screen using the school's approved vendor, CastleBranch, at the time of program admission and again prior to placement in a clinical rotation.
+By policy, SHP students are required to undergo a routine drug screen using the school's approved vendor, CastleBranch https://discover.castlebranch.com/, at the time of program admission and again prior to placement in a clinical rotation.
 Instructions for requesting the drug screen and appropriate consent forms will be provided to students by their programs.
-Please refer to the policy section of this handbook for the school and university policy statements related to drug use and substance abuse.
+Please refer to the policy section of this handbook for the school and university policy statements.
+The Office for Student Recruitment, Engagement and Success (OSRES) manages the procedures and compliance for the school.
+If you have questions, contact them at (205) 934-4194 or shp@uab.edu or visit room 230 in the School of Health Professions Building.